cgreim/farm-site/altgeld-sawyer.md

 ## Community Herb Garden

-We run an herb garden for the community at Altgeld/Sawyer.
-Come by anytime and snip some herbs for your personal use.
+We run an herb garden for the community at Altgeld Sawyer.
+Come by anytime and snip some herbs to use at home.
 Herbs grow better if they're picked often, so don't be shy!

 <figure>
 	<img src="{{ site.url }}/assets/images/herb_garden.JPG" alt="Community Herb Garden" />